anoyori/anoyori/README.md

 ### Hi there 👋

 My name is Amanda.
-I'm Brazilian and a Java Devoloper Student.
+I'm Brazilian and a Java Devoloper in training.

 #### Connect with me: